SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.9.md

 The log levels of some of the log lines related to SPIs in the *SLAutomation* log file have been changed, so that the log file does not get flooded with potentially irrelevant data.
 In addition, these log lines will now contain the SPI node ID and definition ID.
 The log line mentioning the SPI definition ID when this definition is created will no longer be added.

-#### Dashboards app / Low-Code apps: No more statistics and suggestions for conditional coloring of Table and Node edge component [ID_34037]
+#### Dashboards app / Low-Code Apps: No more statistics and suggestions for conditional coloring of Table and Node edge component [ID_34037]

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.9 -->
 <!-- Part of this RN is still in soft launch and consequently has not been documented yet -->